SEC Targets Accounting Fraud in Financial Reporting

 The SEC has continued to focus its enforcement efforts on accounting fraud as well as other violations that affect retail investors.
 A June 2020 Cornerstone report titled Accounting and Auditing Enforcement Activity—2019 Review and Analysis found that enforcement actions entailing restatements or internal control weaknesses increased by 65%, and was nearly double the 2018 percentage.

-Despite the SEC’s continued focus on accounting fraud, companies continue to “cook the books” when it is necessary to make the numbers.
+Despite the SEC’s continued focus on accounting fraud, companies continue to “cook the books” when it is necessary to make the numbers (see our article in Accounting Today: The top 10 ways that companies cook the books).
 Fortunately for investors, whistleblower tips have significantly aided the SEC in quickly identifying and halting such frauds.
 In fact, since the enactment of the SEC Whistleblower Program in 2011, whistleblower tips have consistently been one of the SEC’s most powerful weapons in its law enforcement arsenal against accounting fraud.

-As discussed in an article in CFODIVE titled Improper revenue recognition tops SEC fraud cases, the SEC continues to focus on revenue recognition fraud and whistleblower disclosures about revenue recognition qualify for an SEC whistleblower award.
+As discussed in an article in CFODIVE titled Improper revenue recognition tops SEC fraud cases, the SEC continues to focus on revenue recognition fraud and whistleblower disclosures about improper revenue recognition schemes may qualify whistleblowers for an SEC whistleblower award.

 SEC Whistleblower Program